Theory of unconventional magnetism in a Cu-based kagome metal

-This higher degree of correlations is further complemented by the expected screening behavior within the kagome bandstructure beyond crystal field effects: firstly, the minimal set of bands in the low energy sector depicted in Fig.~\ref{fig:pristine}(c) does not offer scattering channels between vHS of different types~\cite{Li2024a, Scammell2023, Ingham2024}, and reduces the effect of dynamical screening of the bare repulsion by the states close to $E_F$~\cite{OrtizToberer}.
-Secondly, the $m$-type character of the vHS reduces the effect of SI~\cite{Kiesel2012, Kiesel2013, Wang2013}.
-Since two different sublattices contribute to each vHS, the short-ranged Coulomb interaction can still mediate scattering processes between the vHS across the Fermi surface.
+Here, $u(M_\alpha)$ is the eigenstate of the non-interacting Hamiltonian at the vH point $M_\alpha$ and $\Gamma$ the two-particle interaction.
+Thereby, both interaction scales, $U$ and $V$, operate at similar scales due to the effect of the partial sublattice polarization of the vH points.
+This leads to a regime where both local and non-local interactions contribute significantly, and $U$ and $V$ are of comparable importance.
+Moreover, the $m$-type vHS corresponds to a more localized electronic structure in momentum space ~\cite{Kiesel2012, Kiesel2013, Wang2013}.
+As a result, electrons couple less efficiently to phonons, suppressing phonon-driven instabilities and making electronic correlations more effective.

 The correlation strength within the low energy manifold of CsCu$_3$Cl$_5$ is therefore anticipated to reside in a sweet spot between that of the weakly correlated CsV$_3$Sb$_5$, and the strongly correlated Herbertsmithite.